 The play area directly in front of you is your home.
 Your home has a limit to how many Friend cards you can have in it, as determined by your Mane Character card.
-If you have more Friends at home than allowed, you must dismiss one or more of them from play at the end of your turn.
+If you have more Friends at home than allowed, you must retire one or more from play at the end of your turn.